-United Way has been part of the planning team for a citywide initiative to open children’s savings accounts to help students save, plan, and pay for education costs after high school.
+United Way supports a citywide initiative to open children’s savings accounts to help students save, plan, and pay for education costs after high school.
 United Way has committed to fundraising the cost of seeding and maintaining these savings accounts for young people in Milwaukee schools.

 Beginning the 2018-19 school year, all Milwaukee K5 kindergarteners enrolled in public, charter, and private schools will be given a savings account with an initial balance of $25 (26,400 children by the end of the 2020-21 school year).
 Savings matches and rewards for academic achievement will become incorporated as the initiative grows.

 The qualified tuition plans (also known as 529 college savings plans) are managed through Edvest, a Wisconsin state-sponsored college savings plan.